 With the Split Annuity, in this case, I used 50% of the $500,000 and bought an immediate annuity with a company that provides the best-guaranteed income for ten years.
 The immediate annuity offers an estimated $26,000 a year of guaranteed income for ten years.

 With the other half of the IRA, I deposited a Fixed Index Annuity with an income rider that provides a guaranteed 6% bonus on the $250,000 and this amount grows at 6.50% for each year for ten years. (when used as income)

 When the first half of the split annuity ends in 10 years, you start the income from the second annuity.
 This income stream can pay for any period, even lifetime and a spouse can be included.
-A reasonable estimate from the deferred income could be in excess of $30,000 for lifetime income.
+A reasonable estimate from the deferred income may be in excess of $30,000 for lifetime income.

 Plus, any unused funds on deposit in either annuity, in the event of premature death, are passed to the named beneficiary.
 Plus, a designated beneficiary always receives the funds without any need for probate.